List of players who have converted from one football code to another: Association football to American football

 Numerous American football placekickers grew up playing association football (soccer); however, very few have competed at a very high level in their original code.
 A large number of the first "soccer-style" placekickers of the 1960s, and early 1970s were Europeans and Latin Americans who changed codes in adulthood.
 Eventually, kickers who changed codes in adulthood were largely, though not completely, displaced by players who were either born and raised in the U.S. or immigrated to the U.S. at a relatively early age, thus receiving more exposure to American football than most of the first soccer-style placekickers.

 Most of the women to have played men's American football have crossed over from association football.

 Association football to Australian rules football

-Following the establishment of AFL Women's in 2016 (the first professional women's Australian rules football competition), several Australian soccer players switched codes.
+Following the establishment of AFL Women's in 2016 (the first professional women's Australian rules football competition), several A-League Women players switched codes as they could augment their earnings in the off-season.
 Foot skills are advantageous in switching between these codes and goalkeepers have an advantage in marking and ball handling.